edgedb/edgedb/docs/guides/auth/email_password.rst

    };

    /**
-    * Send new password with reset token to EdgeDB Auth.
+    * Send new password with reset token to Gel Auth.
     *
     * @param {Request} req
     * @param {Response} res